Bludive-Devops-Platform/BluInsights_Blog/frontend/README.md

 ---

-## Future Enhancements

-* Pagination and infinite scroll for blog feed.
-* Filtering by category and tags.
-* Admin dashboard page for post management.
-* Enhanced comment moderation.
-* Integration with authentication tokens for admin-only access.
-* Responsive mobile menu improvements.

----

 ## License

 This frontend is part of the BluInsights POC project by BluDive Technologies and may be used internally for demonstration and learning purposes.